Hand Tool Heaven:

 Class Information and Registration

 Full Disclosure: This course was designed and developed by Jim Tolpin.
-The lead instructor is Steve Eastwood.
+The lead instructor is Matthew Straughn-Morse for the August class.
 We usually visit Jim at his Hand Tool Woodworking shop during the class.

 Class size: 10